Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Discussion

-Second, our participant pool, while diverse in role and platform experience, primarily included designers working within academic, research, and small organizational contexts.
-Additionally, our sample primarily included participants in the United States.
+Second, our participant pool, although diverse in terms of role and platform experience, primarily consisted of designers working within academic, research, and small organizational contexts.
+Additionally, our sample primarily consisted of participants from the United States.
 As such, our findings may not fully capture the workflows and constraints experienced by task designers embedded in large-scale commercial annotation operations, especially those shaped by different institutional logics or regional labor frameworks.
 Extending this work to include task designers situated within global enterprise-level AI pipelines could reveal how risk is negotiated under tighter production pressures and across geographic, linguistic, and cultural contexts, particularly in regions where crowdsourcing platforms or AI norms differ significantly.

 Third, like many interview-based studies~\cite{yin2015qualitative}, we rely on self-reported practices to access participants’ reflections, reasoning, and decision-making processes, elements that are rarely visible through artifacts alone.
-This approach was essential for eliciting designers’ reflections, intentions, and ethical reasoning—elements that may not be directly observable through task artifacts alone.
-At the same time, interview data reflects how participants recall and frame their practices, which may differ from their real-time decision-making.
-Given the sensitivity of topics like risk, ethics, and responsibility, some participants may have unintentionally minimized omissions or emphasized best intentions.
+This approach was essential for eliciting designers’ reflections, intentions, and ethical reasoning---elements that may not be directly observable through task artifacts alone.
+At the same time, interview data reflect how participants recall and frame their practices, which may differ from their real-time decision-making.
+Given the sensitivity of topics such as risk, ethics, and responsibility, some participants may have unintentionally minimized or downplayed omissions or emphasized their best intentions.
 Future work could complement our findings with mixed methods approaches, such as observational studies, design artifact analysis, or interface walkthroughs, to triangulate reported accounts with actual task creation behavior.
 As a next step, future work could take the form of participatory design or prototyping studies that engage task designers in developing, testing, and refining features that support meaningful risk disclosure.
 Doing so would help move disclosure from a discretionary practice to a more intentional, structured, and accountable part of RAI data pipeline design.
+Additionally, further research may explore downstream impacts of risk disclosure on worker well-being.